The Return Counter Becomes a Risk Score

 Why Retailers Want the Score

 The business pressure is real.
-The National Retail Federation's 2025 Retail Returns Landscape, produced with Happy Returns, says U.S. retail returns are projected to reach $849.9 billion in 2025, that 19.3 percent of online sales are expected to be returned, and that 9 percent of all returns are fraudulent.
+The National Retail Federation's 2025 Retail Returns Landscape, produced with Happy Returns, says retailers estimate that 15.8 percent of annual sales will be returned in 2025, totaling $849.9 billion; that 19.3 percent of online sales are expected to be returned; and that 9 percent of all returns are fraudulent.
+NRF also reports that 85 percent of surveyed retailers say they are employing AI to detect or prevent return fraud.
 Retailers are therefore not inventing the problem out of thin air.
 Returns cost money, logistics capacity, staff time, resale value, and inventory confidence.

 But a real problem does not make every solution fair.
 Return scoring promises a better compromise than blanket refusal: good customers get flexibility, risky transactions get friction, and employees do not have to improvise policy under pressure.
 The danger is that this compromise makes suspicion portable.
 A shopper's past interactions can follow them into a new moment, and a single counter decision can be backed by a system neither the shopper nor the cashier can meaningfully inspect.